 Tell Your Organization’s Story

-Give Your Participants the Resources They Need to be Successful
+Give Your Participants the Resources They Need to Be Successful

 Make it as easy as possible for your donors to launch a peer-to-peer fundraising campaign on your behalf.
 Provide them with a fundraising toolkit that contains everything they’ll need to be successful.
-This could include things like:
+This could include elements like:

-• Your organization’s official mission statement
+- Your organization’s official mission statement

-• Brand guidelines and logos
+- Brand guidelines and logos

-• Candid photos they can use to enhance their fundraising campaign page (if they don’t have a personalized one available)
+- Candid photos they can use to enhance their fundraising campaign page (if they don’t have a personalized one available)

-• Links to your social media profiles
+- Links to your social media profiles

-• Social media and email templates they can copy and paste
+- Social media and email templates they can copy and paste

 The easier it is for people to get up and running, the more likely they are to participate.
 Remember, your fundraising and marketing teams are professionals who know what makes for a standout social media post or email.
-Share some of their expertise and give everyone the tools they need to succeed— and they will!
+Share some of their expertise and give everyone the tools they need to succeed — and they will!

 Identify Your Key Supporters to Create Some Initial Momentum

-Because so much of your success relies on your donors starting their own fundraisers on your behalf and then reaching out to their own networks, it’s crucial that your peer-to-peer campaign starts off on the right foot.
+Because so much of your success relies on your donors starting their own fundraisers on your behalf and then reaching out to their networks, it’s crucial that your peer-to-peer campaign starts off on the right foot.

 You might start with a soft launch by asking a few people to start fundraising first.
 Identify and reach out to some of your key donors who have demonstrated a strong passion for your cause and have a large reach online and offline.
 This will create some initial momentum for your peer-to-peer fundraiser, using it as a way to get more people to sign up to fundraise when you do an official launch.